Things to Consider

 - Consider whether to implement Blackboard Learn in a virtualized environment.
 To learn more, see Virtualizing the Blackboard Reference Architecture.

 - Passwords will not be imported into Blackboard Learn.
 Administrators must reset the user passwords before the users will be able to log in to Blackboard Learn.

 - Customized PowerLinks will not be moved to Blackboard Learn.
 To learn more, see the Proxy Tools documentation available on http://www.edugarage.com/.

 The following are tasks that you must complete before starting the upgrade process:

 - Install CE 4.1.7.

 - Back up all data and store copies of the backup files on a local machine or drive.

 - Confirm that Blackboard supports your server and database configuration.
 This information is available in "Supported Technologies" in the Release Notes for the release that you are installing.

-- To reduce the amount of time it takes to complete the upgrade, clean up old sections on the Vista 8 server.
+- To reduce the amount of time it takes to complete the upgrade, clean up old course on the CE 4 server.

-- Enterprise Edition clients only: Create a unique data source key to identify the data imported from Vista 8.
+- Enterprise Edition clients only: Create a unique data source key to identify the data imported from CE 4.
 To learn more, see Data Source Keys.